The Charities

 BRITISH THOROUGHBRED RETRAINING CENTRE

-Peter's support as the Centre's first Patron pre-dated the foundation of his Charitable Trust and the financial support he was able to offer from 1998 onwards played a very important part in sustaining the success of what is Britain's original and still biggest Centre dedicated to the retraining, rehabilitation and rehoming of racehorses.
+Peter's support as the Centre's first Patron pre-dated the foundation of his Charitable Trust and the financial support he was able to offer from 1998 onwards played a very important part in sustaining the success of what is Britain's original and biggest Centre dedicated to the retraining, rehabilitation and rehoming of former racehorses.

 Thanks in no small part to Sir Peter's support, we can look back and reflect on the hundreds of horses that have been helped to find new homes through the work of the Centre and are still being helped as we never sell horses we are gifted, but carefully match them to loaners and send them out on a lifetime loan.